DanThePutzer/ml-basics/README.md

 - **OpenAI** (59 - 62) - Implementing a neural net and teaching it to play the CartPole Game from OpenAI Gym, Videos 59 to 62 from playlist above.

+While the tutorial series is pretty old and not up-to-date on the latest technology anymore, it thought me many concepts and principles that are still valid and introduced me to a topic that is now a big part of my life.

 &nbsp;